Frequently Asked Questions

 type: not_found, message: "File not found!"

-These are errors that the script programmer can catch and decide what to do when they occur.
-Such errors will typically occur when trying to read a file that does not exist and etc.
+These are errors that a script can catch and handle — they typically occur when trying to read a file that does not exist.
+The language page has more details about errors, how to raise them, and how to catch them.

 Crashes